-Comet goldfish are usually reddish-orange in color but also come in red, orange, yellow, white and bi-color varieties like the Sarasa Comet, which is a red and white bi-color variety.
+Comets are usually reddish-orange in color.
+However, they also come in red, orange, yellow, white and bi-color varieties.
+The Sarasa Comet is a red and white bi-color variety.

-The comet requires no exceptional care and can survive in the same conditions that host common goldfish.
-Like the common goldfish, comets can grow to a length of up to thirteen inches and can live for decades.
-But as with the common goldfish, such lengths and long lifespans can only be expected given adequate space.
-Due to their hardy nature, comets make excellent pond fish and are usually a feature of koi ponds.
-As with the common goldfish, the comet should not be kept with slower, double tailed goldfish varieties, as they are strong swimmers that are able to out-compete their slower cousins for food.
+Due to their hardy nature, Comets make excellent pond fish and are usually a feature of koi ponds.
+Comets should not be kept with slower, double tailed varieties.
+This is largely because they are strong swimmers that are able to out-compete their slower cousins for food.

 Choosing comet goldfish

 In order to pick out a good fish, it’s important to know what desirable features to look out for.

 For instance, all fins of a comet goldfish should be single except the pectoral and pelvic fins.

 The tail fin should be long and ideally more than ¾ of the length of the body.

 Finally, all of the Comet’s fins should be pointed and erect without any folds or any overlapping.